 On May 1, 2002, representatives of Investcorp met with Mr. Levy and Mr. Maguire and delivered a letter expressing interest in pursuing a transaction in the range of \$11.00 to \$12.00 per share in cash, subject to (among other conditions) completion of further due diligence on D&B and obtaining financing commitments for such a transaction.
-From May 6, 2002 until May 23, 2002, Investcorp, together with its legal and financial advisors, continued its diligence review of D&B business and operations.
-Representatives of Investcorp also continued to meet during this time period with members of D&B senior management to discuss the forms of transaction agreements and management compensation arrangements.
+From May 6, 2002 until May 23, 2002, Investcorp, together with its legal and financial advisors, continued its diligence review of D&B's business and operations.
+Representatives of Investcorp also continued to meet during this time period with members of D&B senior management to discuss the terms of the Support and Exchange Agreement and the related stockholders' agreement and description of stock incentive plans to be attached to the Support and Exchange Agreement.
+In particular, Messrs.
+Corriveau, Corley and Henrion wanted to ensure that, if the acquisition of D&B were consummated, Investcorp was prepared to provide them with the protections customarily afforded minority shareholders in a privately held company, such as representation on the board of directors, preemptive rights to maintain their percentage ownership and liquidity for the shares under certain circumstances such as termination of employment.